DV

 Strategy & risk

-SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach, while VTI tracks CRSP US Total Market Index using a basket strategy.
-Beta is 1.04 for SCHB and 1.03 for VTI, indicating VTI is less volatile relative to the market.
+SCHB tracks Dow Jones U.S. Broad Stock Market Index with an index approach, while VTI tracks CRSP US Total Market Index with a basket approach.
+Beta is 1.04 for SCHB and 1.0379 for VTI, indicating VTI is less volatile relative to the market.

 SCHB beta1.04